Prescription drugs (outpatient)

 Your costs in Original Medicare

-• Starting April 1, 2023, you might pay a lower coinsurance amount for certain drugs and biologicals covered by Part B, if their prices have increased higher than the rate of inflation.
+• You might pay a lower coinsurance for certain Part B covered drugs and biologicals you get in a doctor's office, pharmacy, or outpatient setting, if their prices have gone up faster than the rate of inflation.
 The specific drugs and potential savings change every quarter.

-• If you get prescription drugs that Part B doesn’t cover in a hospital outpatient setting, you pay 100% for the drugs, unless you have Medicare drug coverage (Part D) or other drug coverage.
-In that case, what you pay depends on whether your drug plan covers the drug, and if the hospital is in your plan’s network.
-Contact your plan to find out what you pay if you get drugs in a hospital outpatient setting that Part B doesn’t cover.
+• If you get non-covered prescription drugs in a hospital outpatient setting, you pay 100% of the cost of the drugs, unless you have other drug coverage.
+If you have other coverage (like Part D), what you pay depends on whether your drug plan covers the drug, and if the hospital is in your plan’s network.
+Contact your plan to find out what you pay.

 Things to know